Technology Enhancement Center

 Optimizing Next-Generation Technologies

 T2 consulted with some of the industry’s most accomplished design engineers to ensure the utility, flexibility and longevity of the new facility.
-The result is a state-of-the-art facility encompassing 4,260 square feet of testing, observation, and monitoring facilities, as well as meeting rooms, kitchen space and offices for the comfort of participants and visiting observers.
+The result is a state-of-the-art facility encompassing 4,260 square feet of testing, observation, and monitoring facilities, as well as meeting rooms and offices for the comfort of participants and visiting observers.
 Through this service, T2 is delivering technological solutions using industry-standard best practices.

 Testing and observation rooms are equipped with a wide array of technologies to allow developers and other observer-stakeholders to track and record virtually every aspect of user interaction: